BergmannLab/MONET/README.md

 * --smallest: min size of output clusters (default is 3)
 * --largest: max size of output clusters (default is 100)
-* --c: trade-off parameter for computational efficiency: for larger c, the algorithm will run slower, but may provide more accurate results (default is 800)
+* --c: trade-off parameter for computational efficiency; for larger c, the algorithm will run slower, but may provide more accurate results (default is 800)
 * --i: inflation parameter for standard Markov Clustering algorithm on which R1 is based (default is 2)
 * --b: parameter controlling how balanced the clustering results should be; for b=0, R1 behaves like standard Regularized Markov Cluster (default is 2)
 * --threshold: remove edges smaller than threshold from the input (default is 4)